Timothy Good Abbott

 - I spent most of 2008-2012 working

-on Ksplice, the software for
+on Ksplice, open source software

-updating a running Linux kernel without rebooting, and Ksplice
+for updating a running Linux kernel without rebooting, and Ksplice

 Uptrack, the subscription service that was running on hundreds of